 Each owner or builder will be responsible for providing adequate sanitary facilities for construction workers.
-Portable toilets must be located within the Building Envelope, outside of all setbacks and in a discrete location on the site approved by the Architectural Review Committee.
+Portable toilets must be located within the Building Envelope, outside of all setbacks and in a discrete location on the site.

 5.6 Construction Access